Take full advantage of your opportunities.

 It might be obvious which opportunity is best for you.
-If not, it can be useful to do a Grid Analysis to make a well-balanced decision.
+If not, it can be useful to do a Decision Matrix Analysis to make a well-balanced decision.
 This technique works by getting you to list your options as rows on a table, and the factors that are important to you (such as fit with your strengths and interests) as columns.

 You then score each option/factor combination, weight this score by the relative importance of the factor, and add these scores up to give an overall score for each option.
 (You may want to include your current situation in this analysis, too – you may already be in a good position.)

 Once you've identified the best opportunity to pursue, check your decision with your intuition.
 Does it feel right?
 If not, look at your analysis and scores again – your intuition could be telling you that certain factors are more important than you initially thought.

 Once you've identified an opportunity to aim for, you need to prepare, and then take action!